-The time of the attempted cure, not the time of the initial performance, relative to the agreed time for performance under the contract determines whether subsection (a) or subsection (b) applies.
+The time of the attempted cure not the time of the initial performance relative to the agreed time for performance under the contract determines whether subsection (a) or subsection (b) applies.
 To illustrate, assume Seller agrees to tender goods according to the contract specifications on Jan.
 15. Seller tenders non-conforming goods on Jan.
 14. Buyer effectively and rightfully rejects on Jan.
 15. If Seller's attempted cure takes place on Jan.
 15, Seller's actions are judged under subsection (a) as to whether the attempted cure in fact is sufficient to cure the breach.
 If Seller's attempted cure takes place on Jan.
 16, Seller's actions are judged under subsection (b).
 Assume instead that Seller tenders non-conforming goods on Jan.
 16. Buyer effectively and rightfully rejects on Jan.
 17. Seller's attempted cure will be judged under subsection (b).

 Assume that the Seller tendered goods on Jan.
 16 and the only reason for Buyer's rejection was that the tender was late.
 Subsection (b) would apply.
-In that situation, if the late delivery substantially impaired the value of the contract to the buyer, if the cure was not timely and appropriate under the circumstances and the buyer had reasonable grounds for refusing the cure, the seller could not cure.
-If the late delivery does not substantially impair the value of the contract to the buyer, If the buyer had no reasonable grounds to refuse the cure and the cure was otherwise appropriate and timely, then the seller's tender, if still being made, and if all of the other conditions stated were satisfied, would cure the breach caused by the original late tender.
-Under subsection (b) part of the inquiry of appropriate under the circumstances and the buyer's reasonableness in refusing the cure would include the idea of shaken faith.
-The committee expressed some concern with what "appropriate means in the context of a cure under subsection (b).
-The words are bracketed to highlight that issue for further discussion.
+In that situation, if the late delivery substantially impaired the value of the contract to the buyer, the seller could not cure.
+If the late delivery does not substantially impair the value of the contract to the buyer, then the seller's tender, if still being made, and if all of the other conditions stated were satisfied, would cure the breach caused by the original late tender.
 Query whether this situation is adequately addressed by a rule that a rejection must be in good faith.
 Is a buyer acting in good faith to reject an otherwise conforming tender on grounds of lateness if timeliness is not important to the buyer?